faizancodes/Resume-Matcher/README.md

   - The code for this project is built off of a previous project of mine found [here](https://github.com/faizancodes/Job-Listing-Scraper) which mainly gets you the job listings and links to apply, etc. This program contains a lot of the same code, but with NLP techniques, it is meant to help you assess how good of a match you are for a job position, and help you improve your resume by recommending keywords you should add in.

+- This program works by comparing the contents of your resume to the contents of the full job description found for each job posting on [Indeed](https://www.indeed.com/) and calculating how similar the text is using [spaCy](https://spacy.io/) and [Wordnet](https://github.com/nihitsaxena95/sentence-similarity-wordnet-sementic)

  # Similarity Metrics

   - **In the attached `Software Engineer Intern Job Postings.csv` file, there are 4 columns in particular to review:**